asachdeva/asachdeva/content/resume.md

 ###### *March 2020 - Present*
 ### HiFi — Sr Principal Engineer -
-Working on Streaming DataPipeline hosted at GCP utilizing Kubernetes/DataProc to help acquire, transform and mine real time statements from channel providers, and ruin aggregations and anaytics against them to help support financial rights for artists
+Working on Streaming DataPipeline hosted at GCP utilizing Kubernetes/DataProc to help acquire, transform and mine real time statements from channel providers, and run aggregations and anaytics against them to help support financial rights for artists

 * -- Scala with fs2, http4s, sttp, circe, cats et al
 * Data Visualization -- Google Alerting
 * GCP

 Responsible for designing, architecting and implementing this offering on scala 2.13 and a mix of typelevel libs in